 What was the impact of the Global Financial Crisis?The Global Financial Crisis (2007-2009) was one of the worst on record.
 Financial markets seized up, world trade plummeted and the global economy went into recession.
 The cost of supporting banking sectors around the world reached $15 trillion.
 The impact on people’s lives was severe.
 Many lost their jobs or saw their wages fall.

-What’s been done to fix the global financial system?
+What’s been done since then to make the global financial system more resilient?

-After the crisis hit, the G20 – made up of the leaders and central bank governors from 20 major economies – set up the Financial Stability Board, which is tasked with monitoring the global financial system and making recommendations to make it serve society better.
+After the crisis hit, leaders and central bank governors from the 20 largest economies in the world set up the Financial Stability Board.
+Its job is to monitor the global financial system and make it serve society better.

 If the financial system can't withstand economic shocks, the results are catastrophic.